-Born 200 kilometers Northwest of Mumbai, Neeraj was raised in India.
+Born 200 kilometres Northwest of Mumbai, Neeraj was raised in India.
 When his parents decided to move to Canada in the mid-1990s, he was transplanted into a totally different culture.
 Maybe that’s what prompted his wanderlust several years later.

-A business analyst by day, Neeraj is also a world traveler.
+A business analyst by day, Neeraj is also a world traveller.
 In 2008, in the midst of the economic crisis, he proudly “helped the travel industry to recover from its lows” and quit his job to go backpacking through India and Southeast Asia.
 After climbing a bunch of insanely high mountains, he returned to Toronto where he now lives with his wife, Bhakti.

 A proud Indo-Canadian, Neeraj masters two cultures and follows his motto, “Dream, Fly and Discover!”
-You can read his travel story on his blog, Bharari.

 1) What brought you to Canada?

 I came to Canada as a dependent child.
 My parents came here from India for a brighter future.

 2) Did you find the immigration process difficult?

 I came to Canada as a dependent child in the mid-1990s.
 At that time (before 9/11), immigrating to Canada was not too difficult.

 3) How long did it take you to find a job that you liked in Canada?